-RSI Overbought level: The level where the market is considered overbought/overvalued where a sell signal will occur.
+RSI Overbought level: The level where the market is considered overbought/overvalued and where a sell signal will occur.

-RSI Oversold level: The level where the market is considered oversold/undervalued where a buy signal will occur.
+RSI Oversold level: The level where the market is considered oversold/undervalued and where a buy signal will occur.

 RSI period: this is the number of candles to look back to calculate the RSI